Panamanians

 The culture held in common by most Panamanians is referred to as mainstream Panamanian culture, a culture largely derived from the traditions of the Indigenous people and the early Spanish settlers, along with other Europeans arriving later such as Italians, with west African culture as another important component.

 Culture

 The culture of Panama derived from the cultures of Indigenous peoples of Panama, art and traditions, as well as African Culture that were brought over by the Spanish to Panama.
 Hegemonic forces have created hybrid forms of this by blending African and Native American culture with European culture.
 For example, the tamborito is a Spanish dance with that was blended with Native American rhythms and dance moves.
 Dance is a symbol of the diverse cultures that have coupled in Panama.

 The culture, customs, and language of the Panamanians are predominantly Caribbean and Spanish.

 Ethnic groups

 Mestizo

-Mestizo Panamanians are Panamanian people who are of mixed of both European and indigenous ancestry.
-Mestizos are the majority in Panama, accounting for 70% of the country's population.
+Mestizos are people who are of mixed of both European and indigenous ancestry.
+Mestizos are the majority in Panama, accounting for 65% of the country's population.

-Amerindian
+Indigenous or Amerindian

+Indigenous or Native Panamanians, are the native peoples of Panama.
+According to the 2010 census, they make up 12.3% of the overall population of 3.4 million, or just over 418,000 people.
+The Ngäbe and Buglé comprise half of the indigenous peoples of Panama.